bUnit-dev/bUnit/docs/docs/getting-started/writing-razor-tests.md

 With that created, we are ready to create our first Razor test.

-## Creating a Blazor test component
+## Creating a Blazor Test Component

 A Blazor test component is conceptually very similar to a regular test class in e.g. xUnit or NUnit.
 You can define multiple tests inside a single test component, but those has to based on the special bUnit test components, currently either <xref:Bunit.Fixture> or <xref:Bunit.SnapshotTest>.